 For the past century, the United States’ federal government has grown ever larger and more intrusive.
 Its absorption of private sector resources and its violations of individual rights are not prevented by the constitution designed to restrict it, neither are they halted by the efforts of freedom-loving representatives.
 At best, they are merely delayed or lessened.

 Texas’ situation in 1836 is in many ways similar to the one it faces now: a much-changed government threatens it with new regulations, legislations, and infringements upon natural rights, and no ordinary efforts are stopping the onslaught.

 Somewhat like the 1820s and 1830s Mexican government, the American system has changed and is finding new, creative ways to eliminate freedom and individual choice—in healthcare, in retirement savings, in self-defense, in education, in transportation, in communication.
 This time the solution to the plague of totalitarianism is to break away from the system entirely.

 Many of Sam Houston’s men paid for Texas independence with their lives.
 The war (short as it may seem in retrospect) scattered families and ended in a great deal of physical destruction.

 This time, Texians fight the battle for independence not with rifles but instead with ideas.
-The sacrifices for supporters in are not as life-defining or dangerous, but the stakes are just as high.
+The sacrifices for supporters in our day are not as life-defining or dangerous, but the stakes are just as high.